-This was followed by a regression analysis to estimate the impact of rainfall (as measured by different weather indicators) on wages per working age adult, a variable that is considered to be the best indicator of overall NREGA participation.
-Further specifications disentangled the channels through which wages per working age adult might be impacted and examined the effect of rainfall on population engaged in NREGA, number of days worked, and daily wage.
+This was followed by a regression analysis to estimate the impact of rainfall (as measured by different weather indicators) on wages per working-age adult, a variable that is considered to be the best indicator of overall NREGA participation.
+Further specifications disentangled the channels through which wages per working-age adult might be impacted and examined the effect of rainfall on the population engaged in NREGA, the number of days worked, and daily wage.

 To test for the policy effectiveness of NREGA, its responsiveness to adverse income shocks was compared with other aid programs.
 Findings from this study were also compared to the Indiramma program, a scheme that provides beneficiaries with materials and cash payments to help them build or improve their homes.